 Why make a self-referral?

 We would always encourage you to discuss any problems you are having in the work place with your manager.
 You do not need to disclose any medical information to them.
 Your manager may be able to address your concerns without the need to involve Occupational Health.
-If your manager needs further guidance, they will also be able to refer you to Occupational Health, using the “Management Referral Form”.
+If your manager needs further guidance, they will also be able to refer you to Occupational Health.
+Please see the Management Referrals page for more information.

 How do I make a self-referral?

-Self-referrals can be made by completing the Management Referral Form and sending this to firstname.lastname@example.org.
+Self-referrals can be made by completing the Self-Referral Form and sending this to firstname.lastname@example.org.

 What should I expect in my appointment?

 At your appointment the Occupational Health Practitioner assigned to your case will go through the referral form with you.
 These consultations usually take 45-60 minutes.
 This assessment will give you an opportunity to talk in confidence about any concerns you might have regarding your health at work with an experienced Occupational Health professional.